My 10th grade American mathematics teacher whispers the horrible news: “Somebody shot the president.”

 It means more to me now than Thanksgiving Day will ever mean during the month of November.
 More than Veterans Day.
 More than all Saints’ Day.
 More than . . . ah, to hell with Black Friday!

-I remember this day as another American generation will recall “9 – 11;” recall what they (“we”) were doing and where we were when the airplanes crashed into the twin towers.
-(I’ll remember it as much as French men and women will remember their Paris on that Friday evening on such a horrible November day!)
+I remember this day as another American generation will recall “9 – 11;” recall what they were doing and where each and every one of us was when the airplanes crashed into the twin towers in New York City.
+None living with the horror will ever forget.

 Why does tragedy always stand out so much?

-Perhaps, to remind us a moment “in time” can last a “life time.”
+Perhaps, to remind us that a brief moment “in time” can last a “lifetime.”